 Elizabeth Warren was born in 1949 and is currently serving as the senior United States Senator from Massachusetts.
-Senator Warren was reelected to the U.S. Senate in 2018 and her seat will be up for election again in 2024.
+She ran unsuccessfully for the Democratic nomination for U.S. President in 2020.

 Warren won the Senate election in 2012, becoming the first female U.S. Senator from Massachusetts.
 She is an academic and taught law at the University of Texas, the University of Pennsylvania, and at Harvard Law School.
 Following the 2008 financial crisis, Warren served as chair of the Congressional Oversight Panel, which was created to oversee the Troubled Asset Relief Program (TARP).
 She later served as Assistant to the President and Special Advisor to the Secretary of the Treasury for the Consumer Financial Protection Bureau under President Barack Obama.

 Senator Warren is currently serving on the Armed Services Committee; the Banking, Housing, and Urban Affairs Committee; the Health, Education, Labor, and Pensions (HELP) Committee; and the Special Committee on Aging.

 Below is Senator Warren’s voting record and public positions on issues important to the Jewish community.

 In response to Israel’s decision to ban the entry of Democratic Congresswomen Ilhan Omar and Rashida Tlaib, Senator Warren criticized the decision, and tweeted: “Israel doesn’t advance its case as a tolerant democracy or unwavering US ally by barring elected members of Congress from visiting because of their political views.
 This would be a shameful, unprecedented move.
 I urge Israel’s government to allow [Ilhan Omar] and [Rashida Tlaib] entry.”